travetto/travetto/module/base/README.md

 A simple example of finding specific `.config` files in your codebase:

+**Code: Looking for all .config files with the prefix defined by svc**
 ```typescript
   function processServiceConfigs(svc: string) {
     const svcConfigs = await ScanApp.findFiles('.config', file => path.basename(file).startsWith(`${svc}.`));